-Our adventures in China continued with an amazing visit to the town of Yangshuo.
-This was a place that I had been looking forward to seeing for a long time.
+Our adventures in China continue with an amazing visit to the town of Yangshuo.
 When you see paintings and artwork of China, this is the area used so frequently.
-Bumpy limestone mountains, fishing boats and bamboo rafts drifting along the Li River, small villages located down in the valleys, this is a beautiful part of China.
+Bumpy limestone mountains, fishing boats and bamboo rafts drifting along the Li River, small villages located in the valleys, this is a beautiful part of China.

 It takes an hour and a half by car to travel from Guilin to Yangshuo.
 Gerd greeted us at the entrance to the hotel.
 He said the same thing we have been thinking…that he knew us already.
 It was so nice to finally be here.

 Gerd showed us to our room, the family suite on the fourth floor.
 This room, or rooms I should say, was amazing.
 Tim and I had a gigantic bedroom, furnished with an ornate, French bed, giant bathroom, living room area, and a flat screen TV.
 Tyler and Kara had their own separate bedroom with a twin and a double bed.
 This was our home for four nights and we loved it here.

 We ate most of our meals at the hotel restaurant, which serves a mix of Chinese and western style food.
 This was perfect for our family…Tyler could get his spaghetti bolognese fix here (which was delicious!) and the rest of us could eat Chinese food.

 We spent our first full day cycling along the Li River valley from Xingping.
 Xingping is a small town located a half an hour north of Yangshuo and accessible by bus, car, or bicycle.
 We loved Xingping, climbing Laozhai Mountain, wandering the ancient city streets, and cycling around the very picturesque countryside.

 LEARN MORE: Cycling the Li River Valley from Xingping